SocketWeaver/karting/README.md

 > All accounts get 20GB of data for **FREE** every month.

 ## What we are making
-In this tutorial, we are going to make a multiplayer top-down shooter.
+In this tutorial, we are going to make a multiplayer racing game in Unity.
 We will show you the process step-by-step.
 By the time you finished reading this tutorial, you will be ready to start converting your own game or explore more advanced features that our Unity SDK SWNetwork provides.

 ## Source Code
-The source code of this tutorial is hosted at: https://github.com/SocketWeaver/third-persion
+The source code of this tutorial is hosted at: https://github.com/SocketWeaver/karting

 ### The repository has two Unity Projects:
 #### Starter